Now Reading

 3. Inside Llewyn Davis (2013)

-The film is set in the year 1961.
-It follows folk musician and singer Llewyn Davis for a week as he navigates through his life’s hardships and challenges.
+Inside Llewyn Davis is set in the year 1961.
+It follows folk musician and singer Llewyn Davis (Oscar Isaac) for a week as he navigates through his life’s hardships and challenges.
 Davis is an uncompromising artist who mourns the death of his musical partner.
 His solo albums are not selling, and he gets an occasional gig at the Greenwich Village bar.
 He is moving from couch to couch.
 To make matters worse, Davis has knocked up his friends’ fiancé.

 Inside Llewyn Davis could be perceived as the journey of a self-absorbed, unlikable man who doesn’t show any promise to redeem himself.
 But that’s only one way of looking at it.
 The film could rather be seen as the story of a grief-stricken man, who finds it hard to change in the rapidly changing times.
 His quest to fit in – in this case, the New York folk scene – paints the narrative with a deeply melancholic tone.

 Strengthening Coen Brothers’ intimate character study is the lush cinematography of Bruno Delbonnel and the wonderful soundtrack.
-Particularly, the mix of grays and blues nudges us closer to the emotional landscape of Davis.
+The grays and blues, in particular, bring us closer to the emotional landscape of Davis.
 It’s a flawless film about a flawed individual.
+Oscar Isaac is brilliant as the titular folk singer.

 2. The Big Lebowski (1998)